MicrosoftDocs/m365copilot-docs/docs/overview-api-plugins.md

 For some actions, you may want the user to confirm the details before making the API call.
 Plugin developers can assign confirmation dialogs to specific functions.
 These dialogs are defined using [Adaptive Cards](/adaptive-cards) syntax.

 Take the prompt to charge a budget.
 To avoid incorrect charges to budgets, a plugin can add a confirmation to that particular function.
-Copilot will present the dialog with the function parameters it generates, allowing the user to proceed or cancel.
+Copilot presents the dialog with the function parameters it generates, allowing the user to proceed or cancel.

 :::image type="content" source="assets/images/api-plugins/plugin-confirmation.png" alt-text="A screenshot of a plugin confirmation dialog":::